Graduate School Teaching Certificate

 Notice of completion of the Graduate School Teaching Certificate will not appear on the graduate student’s transcript.

-Graduate students wanting recognition of their commitment to college teaching are encouraged to speak to their advisors about this opportunity.
-Questions about the program should be directed to Dr. Suzanne Adair at email@example.com.
+Graduate students wanting recognition of their commitment to college teaching are encouraged to speak to their advisers about this opportunity.
+Questions about the program should be directed to firstname.lastname@example.org.
 Please note that this is not a teacher certification program.